 Methane Reforming with CCUS provides a pathway for low-cost bulk hydrogen production.
 This process involves splitting methane into hydrogen and carbon dioxide (which is captured and stored) leaving a stream of hydrogen.
 Methane Reforming is best suited for bulk production due to its economies of scale and efficiency.

 Biohydrogen produced from waste products (such as wood pellets) will also play a critical part in achieving a net zero energy system because it creates ‘negative emissions’.
 By storing underground the carbon originally absorbed by the trees that have become wood pellets, we are making a net reduction in the amount of CO2 in the atmosphere.

 Find out more about CCS here.
-Biohydrogen can also be produced from certain kinds of biomass, e.g. waste.
+Biohydrogen can also be produced from waste products.

 An electrolyser is the most practical way to produce hydrogen for a project of this size and duration.
 It avoids the need to transport and store hydrogen on site, or build extensive infrastructure.
-Project partners ITM Power, an energy storage and clean fuel company will be supplying the 0.5MW electrolyser.
+Project partners ITM Power, an energy storage and clean fuel company, have supplied the 0.5MW electrolyser.

 Find out more about ITM Power’s other projects here.

 The mixing of the hydrogen and the normal gas will happen before the gas enters the pipes.

 This will be done in a special injection and mixing unit which can be carefully controlled and monitored to ensure that the hydrogen and natural gas blend remains consistent as gas flows vary.

 Across the UK, old iron mains gas pipes are being replaced by new plastic ones.